So, this is the legend…

-The legend goes that back in the 1930s, a Nashville woman whose name is sadly lost to history discovered that her boyfriend – a known womaniser by the name of Thornton Prince III – was cheating on her.
+Back in the 1930s, a Nashville woman whose name is sadly lost to history discovered that her boyfriend – a known womaniser by the name of Thornton Prince III – was cheating on her.

-Red Dog Saloon | 37 Hoxton Square, N1 6NN
+Underneath the Red Dog Saloon | 37 Hoxton Square, N1 6NN

 Want more of the best?
 Check out our guide to the best restaurants in every London neighbourhood.